-It’s not always true, it’s usually at least half true, and in reality it’s
+It’s not always true, it’s usually at least half true, and in reality it’s practically true.

 Truth can be confusing, can’t it?
 Let me explain …